MaxR-712/KlipperOS/README.md

 Quick-Start Guide

-This assumes you have already flashed the proper firmware onto your main board
 1. Connect to the internet using the Wi-Fi icon in the top right
 2. Open Kiauh using the desktop shortcut
 3. Use Kiauh to install Mainsail or Fluidd (whichever web interface you prefer)\